visgl/loaders.gl/docs/developer-guide/using-worker-loaders.md

 ## Concurrency Level

 Concurrency - The `options.maxConcurrency` parameter can be adjusted to define how many workers should be created for each format.
-Note that setting this higher than the number CPU cores will not provide much benefit.
+Note that setting this higher than roughly the number CPU cores on your current machine will not provide much benefit and may create extra overhead.

 ## ArrayBuffer Neutering